Blog vs. Vlog. It’s an interesting time to be a content creator.

 So, if you’re interested here is my content strategy for 2021 and justification for why I’m going this way.

 If you’ve been following Location Rebel for a while, you’ve noticed that for the last year we’ve put a ton of our content on our YouTube channel.

 There are a number of reasons for that, and it wasn’t a decision we made lightly.

-Here are some of the reasons why we decided to make YouTube a priority along with the blog in 2019 and 2020.
+Here are some of the reasons why we decided to make YouTube a priority along with the blog in 2020 and it will continue in 2021.

 1) Death of RSS Makes Push Notifications Difficult